Photography Lessons, Classes & Workshops in Wilmington, Delaware

 Two classes, by me (Danny Schweers) and by Kathy Buckalew, are taught evenings in the Fall, Winter, and Spring at the Delaware Art Museum in Wilmington, Delaware.
 Kathy also teaches a Summer class.
 These classes are for people who enjoy taking pictures and want to learn on how to do it with a good camera using all the settings.
 Students should have a good digital single-lens reflex (SLR) camera such as the Nikon D-3100, D-3200, D-5200, D-5300 or the Canon Rebel T3, T3i, T5i, etc. with a lens and an extra battery.

-Danny Schweers' next introductory photography class will be 6:00 p.m.
-Tuesdays, September 9 thru November 11, 2014.
-Kathy Buckalew, on the other hand, will be teaching a class this summer. as well as in the fall.
+Danny Schweers's next introductory photography classes will be 6:00–8:30 p.m. on Tuesdays, January 13 thru March 17, 2015.
 See the Delaware Art Museum website to learn more.
-These classes are for people who enjoy taking pictures and want to learn on how to do it with a good camera.
 Danny also offers private tutoring if you want to contact him.

 Other Photography Classes near Wilmington, Delaware